US STOCKS-Wall St edges higher despite McDonald's disappointment

 By Alison Griswold

-NEW YORK, July 22 The S&P 500 notched a third consecutive record closing high on Monday and major indexes rose, though disappointing McDonald's earnings kept the Dow from making significant gains.
+NEW YORK, July 22 The S&P 500 edged higher and was on track for a third record closing high on Monday, led by shares of banks and materials companies, while McDonald's fell on disappointing earnings.

-Banks and health shares were the day's best performers, with financials advancing for the 10th time in the past 12 sessions.
-Bank of America led the group, while U.S.-listed shares of UBS rose 3.2 percent to $19.23 after the Swiss bank's second-quarter profit beat forecasts despite a charge to settle a U.S. lawsuit.
+Weaker-than-expected results from McDonald's Corp, the world's largest restaurant chain, kept the Dow from making gains after the company said full-year results would be "challenged" in the face of falling sales in Europe, its biggest market.
+Its shares lost 2.7 percent to $97.60.

-Analysts said the market is likely to trend higher in the absence of any weak economic news but would need strong earnings and positive forecasts from companies to post large gains.
+Analysts said the market is likely to trend higher in the absence of weak economic news but would need strong earnings and positive outlooks from companies to post significant gains.

-"Most earnings have been good, maybe not great but good, and as a consequence I think investors continue to show that equities is the asset class of choice for them right now," said Rick Meckler, president of LibertyView Capital Management in Jersey City, New Jersey.

-"It's difficult to see, short of some really strong economic numbers, what could push the market significantly ahead."
+"I think we're stuck in a range and we're very much at the top of this range," said Brian Battle, director of trading at Performance Trust Capital Partners in Chicago.

+"What will keep us from going up is fundamentals.
+We need economic fundamentals to drive market prices higher."

-The S&P 500 has added nearly 19 percent so far this year.
+The S&P 500 has added more than 18 percent so far this year.
 Recent data showed funds that hold U.S. stocks gained $16.96 billion in the week ended Wednesday, the most since June 2008.

-A rise in metal prices boosted materials shares, with Newmont Mining Corp up 5.8 percent to $30.35, enough to lead gains in the S&P materials sector.

-Tech shares also moved higher, with Microsoft adding 1.9 percent to $32.01 after the software maker tumbled 11.4 percent on Friday following dismal results.

-The PHLX housing sector index fell 0.8 percent after an unexpected drop in U.S. home resales in June.
-The data also gave support to bets the Federal Reserve will extend its rate of bond purchases to support the economy.
+The PHLX housing sector index fell 0.9 percent after an unexpected drop in U.S. home resales in June.
+The data also gave support to bets that the Federal Reserve will extend its rate of bond purchases to support the economy.

 September, however, remains the most likely time for the Fed to announce that it will begin scaling back its $85 billion a month in bond purchases, according to a Reuters poll.